Tobacco 21: Indonesia

+Ireland

+In November 2024, Ireland completed the passage of the Public Health Amendment Bill 2024, which raises the minimum legal age for the sale of tobacco products to 21.
+The Act is scheduled to come into force on 1 February 2028.

+Latvia

+In January 2024, Latvia's Saeima adopted amendments to raise the minimum age for the purchase of tobacco products, electronic smoking devices and refill containers from 18 to 20, with the new regulations taking effect on 1 January 2025.

+Mongolia

+Mongolia's tobacco control law prohibits the sale of tobacco products to persons under the age of 21.

+Singapore

+Singapore has progressively increased its minimum legal age for smoking, reaching 21 years in January 2021.

 United Kingdom

 Sajid Javid, the former UK Secretary of State for Health and Social Care, advocated for raising smoking age in the United Kingdom to 21.
 It has been heavily criticized by some commentators.
+In 2024–2025, the UK government introduced the Tobacco and Vapes Bill, which sought to create a "smoke-free generation" by prohibiting the sale of tobacco products and certain associated products to individuals born on or after 1 January 2009, in addition to implementing further regulations on vaping products.

 Criticism

 Some have called into question the usefulness of raising the smoking age to 21, pointing to studies showing the ineffectiveness of raising the drinking age to 21 in the long-term for the United States, as it only had a minor effect on teen drinking.
 Some suggest that the age restriction laws are merely a way to placate critics of Big Tobacco, appeasing them with legislation that may be ineffective or distracting them from other solutions.